ruigaspar/Flash_MINI-W1-2CH_with_OpenBK7231N/README.md

 3. Open the browser and navigate to: `http://192.168.4.1`.
 4. Click on the `Launch Web Application` button.
 5. In the `Import` tab, copy and paste the code you can find below and click `Clear OBK and apply new script from above`.
-6. Return to the address `http://192.168.4.1` and you can interact with the device.
+6. Return to the address `http://192.168.4.1` and now you can interact with the device.

 ```
 {